espocrm/documentation/docs/administration/bpm-gateways.md

 Can diverge or converge flows.

-In case of diverging it splits flow into multiple parallel flows.
+In case of diverging, it splits the flow into multiple parallel flows.
 There are no parameters for this gateway type.

-In case of converging it waits until all incoming flows come and then continues to the next outgoing element.
+In case of converging, it waits until all incoming flows come and only then continues to the next outgoing element.

 ![parallel gateway](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/gateway-parallel.png)